What We’re Watching

 States require manufacturers to register with appliance standards databases

-- The State Appliance Standards Database (SASD) is an important registration body for commercial food equipment and other manufacturers, with Massachusetts, New Jersey, New York and Rhode Island requiring registration of commercial dishwashers, fryers, hot food holding cabinets, ovens and steam cookers.
-These states may issue financial penalties for products sold within their borders that don’t meet minimum energy-efficiency levels and are not registered.
+- The State Appliance Standards Database (SASD) is an important registration body for commercial food equipment and other manufacturers, with Massachusetts, Maryland, New Jersey, New York and Rhode Island requiring registration of various products, including commercial dishwashers, fryers, hot food holding cabinets, ovens and steam cookers.
+These states may issue financial penalties for products sold within their borders that don’t meet minimum energy-efficiency or are unregistered.

 - California also requires manufacturers to certify the performance of refrigeration products sold in the state via its Modernized Appliance Efficiency Database System (MAEDbS).
-Information is not shared between MAEDbS and SASD, so manufacturers must register with both databases to sell products in the covered states.
+The two databases do not share information, so manufacturers must register with both databases to sell products in the covered states.

 ENERGY STAR® expands component inspection program

-- ENERGY STAR is expanding its component inspection program in 2024 for commercial coffee and tea brewers, fryers, griddles, and hot food holding cabinets.
+- ENERGY STAR expanded its component inspection program in 2024 for commercial coffee and tea brewers, fryers, griddles and hot food holding cabinets.
 The program expands to electric cooktops in 2025.
-Check here for more information.
+Check here or contact advocacy@nafem.org for more information.

-- The current program already covers commercial steam cookers; dishwashers; convection, combi and gas-rack ovens; and commercial electric cooktops.
+- The current program also covers commercial steam cookers; dishwashers; convection, combi and gas-rack ovens; and commercial electric cooktops.

 NY proposes increase to expand Energy Efficiency Program

-- New York’s Municipal Power Agency has petitioned to increase the funding mechanism of energy efficiency programs from one mil to two mil per kilowatt hour.
-The proposal is expected to cost the average residential user an additional $8 – $16 per year.
-The estimated increase for commercial users was not provided.
+- New York’s Municipal Power Agency has petitioned to increase the funding mechanism of energy efficiency programs from one mil to two mil per kilowatt-hour.
+The proposal could cost the average residential user an additional $8 – $16 per year.
+Comments were due Nov.
+11.

 ENVIRONMENT